How Do You Hear From God?

 If you would like more information on how to meditate, here are four resources:

-This site, ChristiansPracticingYoga.com, has a page on Christian Meditation that will help you get started.
+This site, ChristiansPracticingYoga.com, has a blog dedicated to Christian Meditation that will help you get started.

 Father Thomas Ryan in Prayer of Heart and Body: Meditation and Yoga as Christian Spiritual Practice wrote: “This book is for Christians who practice meditation or centering prayer but would like to come to deeper centeredness and awareness.”